ibm-cloud-docs/discovery/normalize-entities.md

 # Creating a custom configuration to add canonical names
 {: #normalizing-entities}

-You can configure {{site.data.keyword.discoveryshort}} service to include *normalized entities*, also known as *canonical names*, in the output of your queries.
+This feature is not currently supported with {{site.data.keyword.nlushort}} enrichments. {site.data.keyword.alchemylanguageshort}} enrichments were deprecated effective **1 March 2018**.
 {: shortdesc}

-**Note:** This feature is not currently supported with {{site.data.keyword.nlushort}} enrichments.
-It is supported if you are using {{site.data.keyword.alchemylanguageshort}} enrichments. ({{site.data.keyword.alchemylanguageshort}} enrichment support is scheduled to end on **15 January, 2018**.)
-Details on configuring this feature with {{site.data.keyword.alchemylanguageshort}} enrichments can be found in [Creating a custom configuration to normalize {{site.data.keyword.alchemylanguageshort}} entities](/docs/services/discovery/discovery-auxiliary.html#normalizing-entities).